News & Events for General

 The third route will take you up the Hudson River again to Waterford, New York, but this time you will turn west through the 363-mile Erie Canal across New York State to Buffalo, New York, on Lake Erie.
 Although traveling the full length of the historical waterway is scenic and educational, the route has two problems: There are bridges on the western half of the canal charted as low as 15’ and you will exit the canal in Lake Erie, not Lake Ontario.
 If you wish to continue your Great Loop journey through the Trent-Severn Waterway, you want to enter the Great Lakes in Lake Ontario, not Lake Erie.

 The fourth option follows the Erie Canal about halfway across New York State into the Oswego Canal that leads directly to Lake Ontario.
 Although we were told the minimum bridge clearance on eastern half of the Erie Canal was about 21’ 6” We found out the hard way (by hitting a bridge with our anchor light) that the minimum clearance is actually just over 20’.
 It is advisable that before traveling through any on the New York State Canals you check bridge heights with the Canal Authority at http://www.canals.ny.gov/boating/bridgeheights.html or by calling 800 422 1825.

-The above is an excerpt from our new book, “The Great Loop Experience from Concept to Completion (A Practical Guide for Planning, Preparing, and Executing Your Great Loop Adventure)”, which will be available this fall.
-Captain George and Pat Hospoda, are also authors of “Reflection on America’s Great Loop” published by the Atlantic Publishing Group.
+The above is an excerpt from “The Great Loop Experience from Concept to Completion (A Practical Guide for Planning, Preparing, and Executing Your Great Loop Adventure)” by Captain George and Pat Hospodar, who also wrote “Reflection on America’s Great Loop” published by the Atlantic Publishing Group.